Phosphonolipids

 2. Ceramide 2-Aminoethylphosphonate and Related Sphingolipids

-Ceramide 2-aminoethylphosphonate (CAEP) has been characterized in a wide variety of marine organisms including many invertebrates, and especially in ciliated protozoa, coelenerates, gastropods, corals and bivalves, sometimes accompanied by small amounts of N‑methylaminoethyl, N,N‑dimethylaminoethyl and choline analogues, and it appears to be the most widespread phosphonolipid in nature.
+Ceramide 2-aminoethylphosphonate (CAEP) has been characterized in a wide variety of marine organisms including many invertebrates, and especially in ciliated protozoa, coelenterates, gastropods, corals and bivalves, sometimes accompanied by small amounts of N‑methylaminoethyl, N,N‑dimethylaminoethyl and choline analogues, and it appears to be the most widespread phosphonolipid in nature.
 In jellyfish, ceramide 2‑aminoethylphosphonate is concentrated in the membranes of the tentacles (oral arms) containing the stinging cells, where it may resist hydrolysis by the endogenous phospholipase A2.
 Phosphonolipids have also been observed in plants, bacteria and several vertebrates, including humans, although with the last they almost certainly originate from dietary sources and are not synthesised de novo.

 Formula of ceramide 2-aminoethylphosphonate + hydroxy form